specbug/simulation-theory/pi/readme.md

 # π
 Estimate the value of PI.
-Generate random numbers on a 2D axis (unit range square), estimate PI using:
+Generate random numbers on a 2D plane (unit range square), estimate PI using:

 ```
 4 * no. of hit within area of the unit circle / total points